The Big Ideas of Lesson Four

 WHERE THE SKY IS NOT BLUE

 That our grammar affects how we think is now well- established, but what about our words?
 In one famous example, often mistakenly attributed to Whorf, the Eskimo are said to have hundreds of words for snow.
 This is not exactly true on a number of counts.
-First, there is no single Eskimo language, and many languages spoken in the region use polysynthetic word structures that allow them to make an infinite number of words from any root.
+First, there is no single Eskimo language.
+The word “eskimo” itself is not a local name but an “exonym” (a name used by outsiders) for the Yupik, Inuit, and Aleut, many of whom find the word “Eskimo” to be offensive.
+The idea of “100 Eskimo words for snow” might originate from the fact that the Yupik use polysynthetic word structures that allow them to make an infinite number of words from any root.
 For example, a complex phrase like “Would you like to go window shopping with me” can be expressed in just one word.
 In such a system, there are endless possibilities building from the root words for snow (of which there are only two).
-However, linguist David Harrison notes that the Yupik identify at least 99 distinct sea ice formations including several that are essential to life and death on the ice, such as Nuyileq, which indicates crushed ice that is beginning to spread out and is dangerous to walk on.
+However, in partial confirmation of the idea, linguist David Harrison notes that the Yupik identify at least 99 distinct sea ice formations including several that are essential to life and death on the ice, such as Nuyileq, which indicates crushed ice that is beginning to spread out and is dangerous to walk on.
 It should not be surprising that the Yupik would have so many words for sea ice formations.
 Of course, an avid skier also has several words for snow and ice that are unknown to most English speakers, such as chunder, powder, moguls, zipper bumps, and sastrugi.

 Just as we learned in the previous section, our language does not limit us from perceiving new things and inventing words for them, but once we have a word for something and start habitually using that word, it is much easier to see it.